 A few years ago I had the most incredible experience of dining in the cloister of the Convent of San Marco, near the Last Supper.
 A delicious dinner and wines, and a most unique location.
 Many of you were excited at the prospect and I recall that a few readers reserved for the last remaining events, which were sadly never repeated.
 Then, last year, I posted a photo on Instagram of a gorgeous table topped with romantic lights set in a Chianti vineyard, and many of you said you’d love to do that.
 The location was Querceto di Castellina, and the good news is that this has become a much-anticipated annual event organized by the winery’s young and friendly owners.
-I attended last year and am looking forward to doing it again in 2019.
+I attended the past two years and am looking forward to doing it again in 2020.
 I remember that vineyard dinner it as if it was yesterday – an experience I truly recommend to everyone, at least once in a lifetime.

 Our night began with some rosé for an aperitivo while watching the sun go down, snapping pictures in our fancy outfits.
 It gets cold fast in this part of Chianti, so the wise amongst us wore closed shoes and carried sweaters.
 The day hadn’t been terribly promising, but the weather that night was spectacular.
 Querceto has a great view from the terrace of their main house – where they regularly hold wine and cheese tastings and Italian cooking classes with their authentic “Italian mom” – so we mingled there with other guests, a mix of Italians and people from around the world.